skavvathas/Social-Media-App-React.js/README.md

 Furthermore, the user needs to connect their MongoDB database in the application.
 This can be done by modifying the `server.js` file in the server folder.
 The specific cluster used by the editor is not provided for safety reasons.

 In the project, JWT tokens are used for user authentication.
-To enable user authentication in the app, the user should create a file named ".env".
+To enable user authentication in the app, the user should create a file named `.env`.
 In this file, they should add a secret key by writing `SECRET=<key>` and specify the port as `PORT=4000`.
 The .env file used by the editor is not provided for obvious security reasons.

 Once these configurations are complete, the user can run the application by typing `npm start` in both terminals.
-The server will be running on "localhost:4000" and the client on `localhost:3000`.
+The server will be running on `localhost:4000` and the client on `localhost:3000`.

 ## About the app